 To be honest, I've made a LOT of mistakes along the way.
 However, if you're paying attention, there are no better teachers than the mistakes that will humble you in the process.

 Up to that time in my life I had never even touched a sheet of veneer.
 My recollection of veneer was that it was a great way to hide crappy furniture.
-While the pieces that I recall seeing appeared new and shiny in the furniture showroom, they all had 'tacky' written all over them.
-No thought was given to design or functionality whatsoever.
+While the pieces that I recall seeing appeared new and shiny in the furniture showroom, they each had 'tacky' written all over them.
 Given all of those recollections, it is little wonder that I never gave much thought to starting a veneer project.